nRFCloud/email-test-api/README.md

 Make sure your have AWS credentials in your environment.

+Optional:

+    export EMAIL_TEST_API_STACK_NAME=<whatever you like>

+The actual stack name will be this variable with `-sourcecode` appended.
+If you don't set the variable, the stack will be named `email-test-api-sourcecode`.

     npm ci
     npx tsc
+If this is your first time running CDK on your account, run:

+    npx cdk bootstrap

+If you get errors about missing the account number and region, do it this way instead:

+    npx cdk bootstrap aws://123456789012/us-east-1

+...substituting your AWS account number and AWS region name.

-    # if this is the first time you are setting up this project's stack in your account:
+If this is the first time you are setting up this project's stack in your account:

-    npx cdk -a 'node dist/aws/cloudformation-sourcecode.js' deploy
+    npx cdk -a 'node dist/aws/cloudformation-sourcecode.js' deploy  --require-approval never

+For the DOMAIN_NAME below, use either your own hosted zone name e.g. lith.nrfcloud.com, or one of the stage's zone names `[dev|beta].nrfcloud.com` or just `nrfcloud.com` for production.
+Set it to something, because there is no valid default (it's `example.com` which you never want).

-    export DOMAIN_NAME=<YOUR_HOSTED_ZONE_NAME_
+    export DOMAIN_NAME=<hosted zone name>
-    npx cdk deploy
+    npx cdk deploy --require-approval never

 ### Activate Ruleset

 When the stack is complete a new SES ruleset (`receiveEmailsreceiveAllxxx`) will be created.
 This needs to be [manually set to Active](https://console.aws.amazon.com/ses/home?region=us-east-1#receipt-rules:) since it cannot be done using CloudFormation.

+## Remove

+Before deleting the stacks, you must [manually set the old default rule set to Active](https://console.aws.amazon.com/ses/home?region=us-east-1#receipt-rules:), which makes the `receiveEmailsreceiveAllxxx` rule set inactive.

+Delete the stacks by running:

+    npx cdk -a 'node dist/aws/cloudformation.js' destroy -f npx cdk -a 'node dist/aws/cloudformation-sourcecode.js' destroy -f